kalecream/morning-messages/README.md

 The temperature today will be 31°C, but it feels like 33°C. The main thing for today in weather is Rain and they say there will be light rain.
 The sun is also pelting us at a UV index of 8.3 so extra protection needed.
-Be careful outside, especially during late morning through mid-afternoon.
-If your shadow is shorter than you, seek shade and wear protective clothing, a wide-brimmed hat, and sunglasses, and generously apply a minimum of  SPF-15, broad-spectrum sunscreen on exposed skin.

 ♡ Latest News Report ♡